Aid stations

 Cutoffs

 Although we designed the Wyoming Range 100 to be tough, we did not design it to have a low finishing rate.
 We want every runner who starts the race to finish the race.
-To help make this happen, we only have two cutoffs on the course:
+To help make this happen, we only have three cutoffs on the course.

 Do not be fooled by the seemingly generous cutoffs!
 We’ve had plenty of runners who got behind the first cutoff because they started a bit too conservatively.